-The Ohio EPA Macroinvertebrate Field Sheet will be completed at each site during HD sampler retrieved.
+The Ohio EPA Macroinvertebrate Field Sheet will be completed at each site during sampler retrieval.
 In addition, stream habitat will be measured by scoring components of the QHEI at all locations, including the substrate, instream cover, channel morphology, riparian zone and bank erosion, pool/glide and riffle/run quality and gradient.